scokobro/masters-advice/current.md

 You will graduate (assuming everything goes to plan!) at the end of this semester.
 This is quite a busy semester for you.
 There are a couple of things you will need to be prepared for.

-#### 1. Final Oral Presentation (Saishū Hōkoku-kai)
+#### 1. Final Oral Presentation (*Saishū Hōkoku-kai*)

 30 minutes; 15 mins presentation summarising your work, 15 mins for Q+A with your adviser and sub-adviser.

 This is a final chance to run your work past the eyes of your adviser and another faculty co-adviser.

-#### 2. Thesis Submission; 15-20000 words.
-See below for advice.
+#### 2. Thesis Submission; 15-20,000 words

+See below for advice

 #### 3. Oral Defence

 This takes place a couple of weeks after the submission of your thesis.
-It is officially speaking an exam and the rules for this presentation differ from previous ones somewhat.
+It is officially speaking an exam and the rules for this presentation differ from previous ones somewhat; there are no electronic aids allowed, though you are allowed to create handouts for your adviser and co-adviser.
+And of course everyone concerned will have your thesis so you can refer to that too.